-After nine months of anticipation and doing everything within your power to prepare your baby for a healthy life, it is heartbreaking to learn, either immediately after birth or years later, that your child had suffered a brain injury when they were born.
+After months of anticipation and doing everything in your power to prepare your baby for a healthy life, it is heartbreaking to learn, either immediately after birth or years later, that your child suffered a brain injury when they were born.

 Even though unborn babies can’t breathe air, they still need oxygen.
-They get that oxygen from the mother’s blood, which is transferred to the baby through the placenta and umbilical cord.
-During or around the time of birth, a variety of circumstances may cause the baby’s blood oxygen levels and/or blood flow to drop.
+They get that oxygen from the mother’s blood, which is transferred through the placenta and umbilical cord.
+During or around the time of birth, a variety of circumstances may cause the baby’s oxygen levels to drop.

 While babies can recover from short periods of oxygen deprivation, when a baby’s brain is deprived of oxygen for an extended period of time, they will likely suffer brain damage.
-This type of brain injury is called Hypoxic-Ischemic Encephalopathy (HIE).
-HIE is one form of neonatal encephalopathy and can be caused by birth asphyxia or intrapartum (intrauterine) asphyxia.
+This type of brain injury is called hypoxic-ischemic encephalopathy (HIE).
+HIE is one form of neonatal encephalopathy and can be caused by birth asphyxia or intrapartum asphyxia.

-For almost 40 years, The Becker Law Firm, has represented the families of babies suffering from brain injuries for years, and we have a sense of the daunting road ahead of them.
-We are committed to doing everything within our power to hold medical professionals accountable for the injury they have caused your child due to negligence or malpractice.
+The Becker Law Firm has represented the families of children suffering from brain injuries like HIE for more than 40 years in Ohio.
+We are committed to doing everything in our power to hold medical professionals accountable for the long-lasting injuries they cause due to negligence or malpractice.

 Levels of HIE Severity

 Babies who have suffered HIE are classified as having mild, moderate, or severe HIE according to the Sarnat Grading Scale:

 - Mild HIE is characterized by the baby being hyper-alert and having normal muscle tone, dilated and reactive pupils, and regular breathing.
 Mild HIE usually lasts less than 24 hours.